Update you browser

 What's needed from you

-Please provide explicit and clear captions in the ‘justification’ area for each project, image/ and item (maximum 100 words), as well as Title, Medium, Year, Size (images), Length (min) (films).
-Indicate the areas of your work you would like to develop.
+All projects should be accompanied by a concise written description communicating a coherent project trajectory and demonstrating your skills and aptitude.
+Please provide explicit and clear Captions in the justification area for each project (maximum 100 words); and to each image/item, plus Title, Medium, Year, Size (images), Length (min) (films).
+Indicate any areas of your work you would like to develop further.
+Ensure you make clear your specific role in any collaboration.

 We want to know why you are applying to the MA Animation and what you want to achieve.
 Please tell us about your artistic, social, political, and/or contextual interests.